impulse184/Stockfish/README.md

 Discussions about Stockfish take place these days mainly in the Stockfish [Discord server][discord-link].
-This is also the best place to ask questions about the codebase and how to improve it.
+This is also the best place to ask questions about the codebase and how to improve it

 ## Compiling Stockfish